Probable-Futures/docs/map-api.md

 This section is for people who want to integrate the Probable Futures maps into their own websites or applications.
 It is possible to achieve this in three ways:

-1. Use the maps APIs (npm packages) to integrate the maps into your own application, for example if you are creating an application where you will display more than one map.
+1. Use the map APIs (npm packages) to integrate the maps into your own application, for example if you are creating an application where you will display more than one map.
 2. Download an embeddable map, for example to display a map in an article.
 3. Customize, restyle, and host the maps with your own Mapbox account, for example if you would like to use different colors or bins on the maps.